After the Sunset: Plot

 Burdett, still wanting the diamond for himself, pretends to work with Mooré.
 He gives him a fake plan as to how he would steal the diamond (which he had earlier related to Stan), having no trouble keeping ahead of his nemesis in the meantime.
 Lola kicks Max out after he breaks his promise to spend their first sunset on her new deck she had been working on and after she finds out he lied about writing his vows to her.

 Max is forced to bunk with Lloyd, and they share their thoughts about each other's lives.
-The next morning, the authorities and Sophie discover them, revealing that Lloyd's on suspension from the FBI.
+The next morning, the authorities and Sophie discover them, revealing that Lloyd is suspended from the FBI.
 They team up to win back Sophie and Lola, but Max still gives in and uses the dive trip as a distraction to steal the diamond, which works perfectly when Mooré's man tries at the same time but is caught after the fake plan doesn't work.

 After the fallout, Lola leaves Max after Lloyd shoots Mooré dead when he comes for the diamond.
 Max realizes his error, writes his vows, and manages to win back Lola at the airport before she leaves, proposing to her with "the first diamond he ever bought".

 The next day, Max is met by Lloyd while celebrating, who reveals he set him up and let Max do all the work while he later recovered the diamond as he'd seen him preparing the hiding place for it.
 Max concedes that his nemesis has won this time and is simply happy to live out his life with Lola, watching sunsets with her.

 As Max and Lola are enjoying themselves on the beach, Max uses a remote control on Stan's car that has arrived at the airport, using it to mess with Stan, who quickly realizes what is going on and is unable to do anything about it.
 Lola asks Max if this is the "last time", which he agrees to.

 Cast

-The film also features several cameos, including Gary Payton, Karl Malone, and Shaquille O'Neal as themselves, John Michael Higgins as the hotel manager, and Jeff Garlin and Kate Walsh as a couple at the resort.
+The film also features several cameos, including Gary Payton, Karl Malone, and Shaquille O'Neal as themselves, Edward Norton as a ringside-seat audience member, John Michael Higgins as the hotel manager, and Jeff Garlin and Kate Walsh as a couple at the resort.